In June 2026, everybody was telling you to learn AI.

 So yes.
 Learn AI.
 But stop confusing motion with progress.

 Ten hours spent making AI spit out a cooler picture is not learning AI.
-Watching prompt hack videos is not understanding how intelligence gets built.
-Summarizing your inbox is not understanding how agents are about to swallow entire workflows whole.
+Watching prompt hack videos is not understanding how these systems get built.
+Summarizing your inbox is not understanding how agents could take over entire workflows.

 The edge is easy.
 That is exactly why it is so crowded.
 The core is hard.
 That is exactly why it is still wide open.